bakame-php/http-structured-fields/README.md

 ```

 The `fromHttpValue` method returns an instance which implements the`StructuredField` interface.
-The interface provides a way to serialize the object into a normalized RFC compliant HTTP
+The interface provides the `toHttpValue` method that serializes it into a normalized
-field string value using the `StructuredField::toHttpValue` method.
+RFC compliant HTTP field string value.

-To ease integration with current PHP frameworks and packages working with HTTP headers and trailers,
-each value object also exposes the `Stringable` interface method `__toString` as an alias to
-the `toHttpValue` method.
+To ease integration, the `__toString` method is implemented as an alias to the `toHttpValue` method.

 ````php
 use Bakame\Http\StructuredFields\Item;